 The two mortuary chapels, the north for non-conformists, the south for Anglicans, the cottage and gates were designed by the Winchester architect J. Colson, and cost £1050 to build.
 The Burial Board borrowed £2000 from the government repayable from the Poor Rate.
 The Parish Council took over responsibility when it was formed in 1894.
 The chapels have not been used for many years, but as listed buildings are maintained by the Parish Council.
 Major renovations were carried out in 1991 and a more recent programme commenced in 2015.
 Each chapel has gross external area of 57m2.

 The cemetery was enlarged in 1913 and the northern extension was purchased from A.J.Parsons in 1939.
 There is an area set aside for RAF burials.

-Just a reminder to grave owners that all seasonal decorations such as Christmas wreaths should be removed by 1 February 2022.
+Just a reminder to grave owners that all seasonal decorations such as Christmas wreaths should be removed as soon as possible.

 Memorial Testing 2021

 The stability testing of the memorial headstones in the cemetery has now been completed.
 Those that were found to be unstable have been laid down and exclusive rights holders have been notified, where contact information is available.
 The next whole site memorial tests will take place in 2026.